-- Align internal pay within occupational groups while avoiding adverse impacts - Maintain internal classification structure alignment - Maintain fiscal responsibility
+- Align internal pay within occupational groups while avoiding adverse impacts - Maintain internal classification structure alignment - · Maintain fiscal responsibility

-Traditionally, statewide salary adjustments have come in the form of an acrossthe-board increase granted by the legislature.
-Until recently, the State Human Resources Act prohibited modern-day pay programs such as monetary incentive awards.
-Business critical areas within the State's workforce should be considered when determining pay increases.
+Traditionally, statewide salary adjustments have come in the form of an across-the-board increase granted by the legislature.
+Until recently, the State Human Resources Act prohibited such modern-day pay programs as monetary incentive awards.
+Business critical areas within the State's workforce - such as Information Technology, Medical and Health, Engineering, and Corrections jobs - should be considered when determining pay increases.
 Organizations continue to look to flexible compensation systems that include broad classifications that are driven by market-related pay structures and variable pay plans as they struggle to afford and sustain compensation levels.
-Additional flexibility in this area will support the State's efforts to remain competitive.
+Additional flexibility in this area will help the state to remain competitive.

-It is recommended that a continuing allocation be provided to reward employees based on performance.
+In the future it is recommended that a continuing allocation be provided to reward employees based on performance.
 Pay as a performance reward - even lump sum payments for milestone achievements - is widely utilized in the modern workplace and is considered more effective than across-the-board base pay increases.
 However, it is important to note that pay for performance is only effective for those being paid according to market.